deepennyway/weavers-almanac/src/character-creation/index.md

 ## Fleshing Out the Details
-Once you have a concept built, all you need to do is make sure your character journal is ready for play:
+Once you have a concept built, to make sure your character journal is ready for play:
 - Every suit should have space for adding more skills
-- Every skill should have space for marking injuries and a rating
+- Every skill should have a rating and space for marking injuries
 - Your character should have a **name** and, if appropriate, some designated pronouns to help you and everyone else refer to them correctly during play.
 You can come up with an alias too if you like.

-You may want to create some sections in your journal for different kinds of notes, such as Injury lists, or details about the world.
-But the basics should fit on one or two pages.
+You may want to create some sections in your journal for different kinds of notes, such as *Injury* lists or details about the world, but the basics should fit on one or two pages.

 ## Naming Your Character
 Names come from all sorts of things.
 You can use names you're familiar with, or you can make something up.
-If you need some specific inspiration, though, I've found that the following name categories are a good starting point.
+If you need some specific inspiration, I've found that the following name categories are a good starting point.

 - **Names Based On Plants:**
     - Willow